psdjung/peterjung-site/_posts/2020-02-19-society-is-people-sharing-things-in-common.md

 Most social problems aren't about bad people making bad choices.
 They're about sharing systems that don't scale well or compete with each other.

 A person can be perfectly responsible in their family society while being terrible at neighborhood society responsibilities.
 Different societies, different sharing requirements, different skill sets needed.

-**What society are you trying to understand better right now?
-Share your thoughts in the comments—let's expand this framework together.**